© 2025 - Copyright Thurswell Law | All rights reserved.

 Those named in a medical malpractice lawsuit will go the extra mile to avoid paying claims and damages.
 One common defense tactic is to argue the plaintiff was responsible for his or her own injuries.
 Michigan applies “comparative fault” to malpractice cases to assess the extent to which a plaintiff might be at fault for injuries.
 The court or jury assigns a percentage portion of fault to each party in a lawsuit.
 If the court or jury rules in favor of the plaintiff, it will reduce any award by the percentage of fault assigned to the plaintiff.

 Michigan law bars plaintiffs from collecting damages if they are 50 percent or more at fault for their injury.
 This motivates the defense to shift the blame to the victim.
-An experienced Michigan medical malpractice lawyer can anticipate these tactics and aggressively pursue the best outcome for your case.
+An experienced Michigan medical malpractice attorney can anticipate these tactics and aggressively pursue the best outcome for your case.

 It is the responsibility of medical providers to do everything in their power to keep us healthy.
 The actions of medical professionals, such as emergency room surgeons, pediatric doctors, and baby delivery doctors, are designed around the well-being of the patient.
 Most medical professionals are well-trained and prepared and do their best to care for patients.
 They strive to avoid mistakes that might jeopardize safety or health of those in their care.